borglab/gtsam.org/_posts/2021-02-23-uncertainties-part2.md

 {:toc}

 ## Introduction
-In our [previous post](https://gtsam.org/2021/02/07/uncertainties-part1.html) we discussed some basic concepts to solve linear and nonlinear factor graphs, and extract uncertainty estimates from them.
-We reviewed that the Fisher information matrix corresponds to an approximation of the inverse covariance of the solution, and that in the nonlinear case both the solution and its covariance estimate are **valid for the current linearization point only**.
+In our [previous post](https://gtsam.org/2021/02/07/uncertainties-part1.html) we discussed some basic concepts to solve linear and nonlinear factor graphs and to extract uncertainty estimates from them.
+We reviewed that the Fisher information matrix corresponds to an approximation of the inverse covariance of the solution, and that in the nonlinear case, both the solution and its covariance estimate are **valid for the current linearization point only**.

 While the nonlinear case effectively allows us to model a bunch of problems, we need to admit we were not too honest when we said that it was *everything* we needed to model real problems.
 Our formulation so far assumed that the variables in our factor graph are **vectors**, which is not the case for robotics and computer vision at least.